-3.9 FIFO CONTROL REGISTER
+3.9 FIFO Control Register

 This write only register is located at the same address as the IIR (read only).
 This register is used to enable FIFO Mode, clear FIFOs, set the RCVR FIFO trigger levels, and select the mode of DMA signaling.
 Bit 0: Writing a one to this bit enables the XMIT and RCVR FIFOs.
-When changing from Character Mode to FIFO Mode, data in the FIFOs does not automatically clear.
-Resetting FCR0 will clear all characters from RCVR Error FIFO.
-The FIFOs should be cleared immediately after changing to FIFO mode.
+When changing from Character Mode to FIFO Mode and vice versa, data in the FIFOs does not automatically clear.
+Resetting FCR0 will clear all characters from both FIFOs.
+The FIFOs should be cleared before changing modes.
 This bit must be a 1 before writing to other FCR bits or they will not be programmed.

-Bit 1: Writing a 1 to FCR1 will clear all bytes from RCVR Error FIFO and reset its counters to 0, and then self clear this bit to 0.
-The shift register and RCVR FIFO are not cleared.
+Bit 1: Writing a 1 to FCR1 will clear all bytes from RCVR FIFO and reset its counters to 0, and then self clear this bit to 0.
+The shift register is not cleared.